-Due to COVID-19, people are unable to step outside from their home, its a very dire situation.
-Students are unable to attend their classes, and employees of major companies are unable to do their work.
-It is not impossible to do work from home; there are only a few tasks that you cant do.
-If you are a teacher or CEO of a company, you will like to talk with your students and employees to give them teachings and instructions.
+Due to COVID-19, people cannot step outside of their homes; it’s a very dire situation.
+Students cannot attend their classes, and employees of major companies are unable to do their work.
+It is impossible to work from home; there are only a few tasks that you can’t do.
+If you are a company’s teacher or CEO, you will like to talk with your students and employees to give them teachings and instructions.

 Free Video conferencing services are the only option through which you can do this.
-Zoom is one of the most popular video conferencing services, but recently, people have fin out that Zoom is selling people’s personal data.
+Zoom is one of the most popular video conferencing services, but recently, people have found that Zoom is selling people’s personal data.
 You will be frustrated if you find out that the service you trust most is lying to you.
-Therefore, we have found some alternatives to Zoom. these alternatives are safe to use and will not sell your data.
+Therefore, we have found some alternatives to Zoom.
+These alternatives are safe to use and will not sell your data.

 It is not entirely free service.
-It has a subscription-based plan, but you will get a 14-day free trial and has a free plan which is enough for some the user.
-If you can purchase the plans.
+It has a subscription-based plan, but you will get a 14-day free trial and has a free plan that is enough for some of the user to purchase the plans.
 GoToMeeting is an old service which is there for quite a long time.

-GoToMeeting Video Conferencing service supports all the platform that is out there – Windows, Linux, Android, etc. I have some basic features like screen sharing like Zoom screen sharing, Zoom call.
-If you want additional features you will have to purchase a plan.
+GoToMeeting Video Conferencing service supports all the platforms out there – Windows, Linux, Android, etc. I have some basic features like screen sharing like Zoom screen sharing, Zoom call.
+If you want additional features, you will have to purchase a plan.

-GoToMeeting can hold video conferences up to 3000 people.
+GoToMeeting can hold video conferences for up to 3000 people.

 2. Zoho Meeting

-It is a similar service like GoToMeeting, but it is a web-based service, which means you don’t have to install any additional software on your device.
+It is a similar service to GoToMeeting, but it is a web-based service, which means you don’t have to install any additional software on your device.
 You can access Zoho via your web browser.
-It also has a software incase you wanna access it quickly.
+It also has software in case you want to access it quickly.
 Depending on what your requirements are, it is an excellent tool for online meetings and webinars.
-It has a 14-day free trial period and has subscription-based plans it doesn’t have any free plans.
+It has a 14-day free trial period and has subscription-based plans.
+It doesn’t have any free plans.

 The features in Zoho are similar to Zoom; it has all the essential features like recording your meetings, group chats, and control over participants” audio and video.